The Physical Layer (Layer 1) of the OSI Model

 - Enable synchronization between devices (e.g., clock signals for timing).

-Example: When you plug an Ethernet cable into your laptop, the Physical Layer ensures the NIC (Network Interface Card) converts data into electrical pulses that travel through the cable.
+Example: When you connect an Ethernet cable to your laptop, the Network Interface Card (NIC) converts data into electrical pulses for transmission.

 Physical Transmission Media

-The Physical Layer supports multiple media types, each with trade-offs in speed, distance, and cost:
+Layer 1 supports multiple media types, each with trade-offs in speed, distance, and cost:

 | Medium | Example | Use Case | Limitations |